ModLabsCC/HytlDevServerPlugin/README.md

 You can hook into the vote reward flow by providing a `VoteRewarder` implementation.
 If present, the HYTL plugin calls your rewarder for each pending vote.
 If your rewarder returns `true`, the plugin ACKs the vote to HYTL.

+> We will provide a maven hosted version soon.
+For now depend on the jar

 ### Public API (Java-friendly)